jhurrell/Searchable/README.md

 Searchable
 ==========

-Framework to assist UI in collecting search conditions from users.
+Framework to assist in collecting search conditions.